 Low core user churn.
-We believe that maintaining our current low core user churn is an important factor in our ability to continue to improve our financial performance and is a distinguishing advantage over many of our competitors.
-We focus on providing high-quality services and support to our users so they are motivated to remain with us.
-Our core user churn rate is higher for Ooma Business customers than Ooma Residential customers, which is driven in part by the failure rate of small businesses as well as the ongoing impact of the COVID-19 pandemic.
-Accordingly, we expect that our overall core user churn rate will increase to the extent that sales of our business products increase relative to sales of residential products.
+We believe that maintaining our current low core user churn for Ooma Business and Ooma Residential is an important factor in our ability to continue to improve our financial performance and is a distinguishing advantage over many of our competitors.
+We focus on providing high-quality services and support to our users so they remain with us.

 Growth in additional services and products.
 We believe that there is significant opportunity for us to increase the additional subscription and services that our customers purchase from us in both the business and residential markets, which generates more value to Ooma over the life of our customer relationship.
-In order to drive adoption of additional services, we will need to continue to enhance our existing solutions and develop new connected services and products.
 We are investing in Ooma Business to develop additional features to continue our momentum serving businesses of all sizes and further increase our average revenue per user.
-For example, we plan to launch a third Ooma Office tier of service during fiscal 2023 that will contain features that are even more advanced than Office Pro.
-Additionally, we see opportunity to capitalize on Ooma AirDial as an integrated solution for businesses to replace legacy copper-wire analog phone service.
-We also plan to evolve our Ooma Connect and Wi-Fi solutions as part of our longer-term strategy to provide a more complete solution for small and medium-sized businesses.
+For example, we launched Office Pro Plus in the first half of fiscal 2023.
+Additionally, we continue to see a large market opportunity to capitalize on Ooma AirDial as an integrated solution for businesses to replace legacy copper-wire analog phone service.
+We also plan to evolve our fixed wireless and Wi-Fi solutions as part of our longer-term strategy to provide a more complete solution for small and medium-sized businesses.